-Getafe v Real Madrid
+Leaders Real Madrid lose to Getafe

-First Half ends, Getafe 1, Real Madrid 0.
+Match ends, Getafe 1, Real Madrid 0.

+Real Madrid missed the chance to open up an 11-point lead at the top of La Liga as they lost to Getafe.

+Enes Unal scored the only goal after just nine minutes when he robbed Eder Militao of possession inside Real Madrid's penalty area.

 Line-ups